 Hess lives to obtain peak performance in his own life.
-His wife, Alicia, is also a conditioning expert and the couple spends their time chasing their two sons, Jordan and Korey, around their home.
+His wife, Alicia, is also a conditioning expert and the couple spends their time with their two sons, Jordan and Korey.

 Throughout the year, Shimensky assists both Head Athletic Trainer/Travel Coordinator Jim Gillen and Assistant Coach/Strength & Conditioning Steve Hess.
 Some of his duties include: treatment and rehabilitation of injuries, manual therapy, strengthening and conditioning of players, administering concussion tests, ordering medical/ weight room supplies, working closely with team physicians, and pre-season physicals.